KamalEssam/Chat-app/README.md

 React JS is the programming language of choice, and Chat Engine is a set of APIs and UI Kit specific to chat.

-Its a good example of learning react and creating something production ready!

 ## username and password

 **username**   Kamal